Sakelig/three-next-calender/README.md

 -[ ] Need timer to show when next box opens
--[ ] clicked boxes should update the main site and show number as open -[x] host on aws
+-[ ] clicked boxes should update the main site and show number as open -[ ] IMPORTANT!
+Cut doors to match calender spot (after decided on image?)
+-[x] host on aws
--[ ] should use my domain adventcalender.sakelig
+-[x] should use my domain adventcalender.sakelig
+-[ ] APIGATE way with simple go lambda
+-[ ] frontend should call backend which should call the apigateway endpoint -[ ] s3 bucket with content
+-[ ] lambda gets content from s3 based on request
 -[ ] handle new door and content each day
 -[ ] handle new door each day
--[ ] IMPORTANT!
-Cut doors to match calender spot (after decided on image?)
 -[x] Need to draw boxes
 -[x] Handles images
 -[x] Handles videos